-Funding from FTA programs 5303 and 5311 are always applied for by DRPT, making DRPT the direct recipient of the funds.
-This process is discussed in section 4.0.
 FTA Section 5339 funds are apportioned to both DRPT and large urban recipients; DRPT applies for amounts apportioned to them, or DRPT may allocate 5339 funds to a small urban recipient.
 FTA program 5307 funds are always applied for directly by the recipient.
 This process is described below.

-Notification to DRPT: Recipients are responsible for applying for state matching funds to the FTA Section 5307 or FTA Section 5339 funds during the grant application period discussed in section 2.0.
+- Notification to DRPT: Recipients are responsible for applying for state matching funds to the FTA Section 5307 or FTA Section 5339 funds during the grant application period discussed in chapter 2.0.
 Recipients must ensure that the TIP accurately reflects the project and funding.
-DRPT will amend/adjust the STIP as necessary, based on TIP actions received from MPOs.

-- 2. Governor's Apportionment: DRPT allocates 5307 Governor's Apportionment funds to small urban recipients based on the allocation in the Federal Register.
-In instances where there are multiple transit providers within one urban area DRPT requires a "split letter" from transit providers.
+DRPT will amend/adjust the STIP as necessary, based on TIP actions received from MPOs. - 2.
+Governor's Apportionment: DRPT allocates 5307 Governor's Apportionment funds to small urban recipients based on the allocation in the Federal Register.
+In instances where there are multiple transit providers within one urban area, DRPT requires a "split letter" from transit providers.
 A split letter is an agreement between transit providers in a specific small urban area on how to split the 5307 and 5339 funds allocated to their area.
 This letter helps further guide DRPT's allocation of 5307 funds.
 After the CTB approves the SYIP in June, small urban recipients should review the 5307 Governor's Apportionment allocation, and ensure their MPOs are notified, so that the TIPs can be amended or adjusted, if necessary.
-DRPT will make STIP amendments/adjustments based on TIP actions received from MPOs, if necessary. - 3.
-TrAMS Application: Recipients apply for 5307, 5339, and any discretionary funds they were approved for in TrAMS. - 4.
-Notification to DRPT of Approval: After a recipient's TrAMS application is approved, the recipient must notify DRPT's Manager of Financial Programming and their DRPT Program Manager of the approval via email.
-The email should include the federal award number, the funding amounts, approved line items, and the information included in the approved DRPT SYIP. - 5.
-Pre-Award Authority: FTA allows Pre-Award Authority that gives authority under specific and limited circumstances to incur costs for eligible project activities (before the Federal Award Date), without prejudice to possible federal participation in the cost of these project activities.
-Failure to follow all federal regulations can disallow these costs. - 6.
-Preparation of Project Agreements: Upon TrAMS notification of grant approval, DRPT's Financial Programming Division will prepare a state project agreement for matching funds.
+DRPT will make STIP amendments/adjustments based on TIP actions received from MPOs if necessary. - 3.
+DRPT 5339 Split Letter: The FTA Section 5339 funds apportioned to DRPT are suballocated to specific projects in the SYIP.
+Typically, these funds are reserved for small urban transit agencies who do not receive FTA Section 5339 funding directly from FTA.
+Upon adoption of the SYIP, DRPT will issue a 5339 Split Letter to FTA, which includes all the projects funded with 5339 funds for the fiscal year.
+Recipients of these funds are included on this communication with FTA and can attach the DRPT 5339 Split Letter when applying for the funding in TrAMS. - 4.
+Preparation of Project Agreements: Beginning on July 1, DRPT's Financial Programming Division will prepare state project agreements for projects included in the SYIP.
 See section 5.0 for further details.